 Mr. Burden has been on the trombone faculty of the Domaine Forget Brass Academy in 2007, 2008, 2011, 2012, and 2013 as an Instructor of private lessons, coaching orchestral excerpts for low brass, and conducting the Brass Choir and Trombone Choir.

-As an adjudicator Mr. Burden has adjudicated the Kiwanis Festival in Ottawa and MusicFest Canada.
+As an adjudicator Mr. Burden has adjudicated the Kiwanis Music Festival in Ottawa and MusicFest Canada.

 Mr. Burden has conducted Masterclasses throughout Canada and the world.
-Some of the highlights are at the University of British Columbia in Vancouver, British Columbia; University of Alberta in Edmonton, Alberta; McGill University in Montreal Quebec; Memorial University in St. John’s Newfoundland; Three Oaks Secondary School in Summerside, Prince Edward Island; Beijing Conservatory of Music in Beijing, China; and Nottingham Great Britain.
+Some of the highlights are at the University of British Columbia in Vancouver, British Columbia; University of Alberta in Edmonton, Alberta; McGill University in Montreal, Quebec; Memorial University in St. John’s, Newfoundland; Three Oaks Secondary School in Summerside, Prince Edward Island; Beijing Conservatory of Music in Beijing, China; Nottingham Great Britain, and The Royal Danish Academy of Music, Copenhagen, Denmark.

 As a free-lance musician Mr. Burden has performed and recorded with L’Orchestre Symphonique de Montréal under Charles Dutoit, The Hamilton Philharmonic Orchestra, The National Ballet Orchestra, and in the pit orchestras for "Les Miserables" and "The Phantom of the Opera" among many others.
 Other freelance work has included playing in the backup orchestras for singers and entertainers such as Frank Sinatra, Tom Jones, Holly Cole, and Rich Little.

-Mr. Burden is a Yamaha Performing Artist and can be heard on recordings of the National Arts Centre Orchestra on the RCA and CBC labels and on the London Decca label with L’Orchestre Symphonique de Montréal.
+Mr. Burden is a Thein Artist in Canada and can be heard on recordings of the National Arts Centre Orchestra on the RCA, Analekta, and CBC labels and on the London Decca label with L’Orchestre Symphonique de Montréal.
 He is in demand across North America as a soloist, conductor, adjudicator, and clinician.

 Douglas enjoys spending time with his family.
 He enjoys reading a wide range of books that span from Alice Munro, Margaret Atwood, through Patrick O’Brien, to C. S. Forester, Barbara W. Tuchman, Winston Churchill, and Margaret MacMillan.
 He is a keen student of military history particularly WWI and WWII.
 During the summer months he enjoys touring on his Honda Goldwing and playing golf.
 During the winter months, when time allows, he enjoys watching movies both new and classics.
 Douglas is a big sports fan and follows the NFL, in particular the New England Patriots; as well as the NHL Ottawa Senators.